smikhalevski/react-executor/README.md

 ## `invalidateAfter`

-Invalidates the executor result after a timeout elapses.
+Invalidates the executor result after a delay.

 ```ts
 import invalidateAfter from 'react-executor/plugin/invalidateAfter';